ocaml-flambda/flambda-backend/jane/doc/extensions/_01-tutorials/01-intro-to-parallelism-part-1.md

 provides parallelism without the application having to do anything with locks or other parallel machinery.
 You write your algorithm and we work out the scheduling, synchronising, blocking, etc.
-Of course, OxCaml is ever watchful and will still insist on being convinced there are no data races, so we'll still have to go over the fundamentals of data-race freedom.
-Further materials will build on this by covering more primitive operations that exercise more of the system.
+Of course, OxCaml is ever watchful and will insist on being convinced there are no data races, so you'll still have to understand the fundamentals of data-race freedom.
+The next tutorial **(XX link)** will build on the basics by covering more primitive operations that exercise more of the system.

 ## A trivial example